fujidaiti/embed.dart/embed/README.md

 ## Support

-Please give me a star if you like this package.
+Please [give me a star](https://github.com/fujidaiti/embed.dart.git) on GitHub if you like this package.
 It will motivate me!

 <br />